-YEAR OF SERVICE DEFINED FOR ADMINISTRATIVE AND INSTRUCTIONAL PERSONNEL
+YEAR OF SERVICE DEFINED FOR PERSONNEL

-Teaching, administrative, and supervisory experience for the purpose of establishing salary level shall be based on verified experience, as follows:

-- I. A person shall receive credit for all Florida teaching experience that was rendered in any public school or institution of higher learning or private school having a new teacher training program. - II.
+- I. Administrative and Instructional Personnel: Teaching, administrative, and supervisory experience for the purpose of establishing salary level shall be based on verified experience, as follows: - a.
+A person shall receive credit for all Florida teaching or administrative experience that was rendered in any public school or institution of higher learning or private school having a new teacher training program. - b.
 Any instructional staff member shall be given credit for out-of-state teaching service, which may include service rendered in state-supported schools and institutions of higher education, private and parochial schools licensed by a state, and schools supported by the Federal Government and possessions of the United States.
-The number of years that a teacher can transfer from out-of-state shall be determined by Contract Agreement between the Holmes County Teachers Association and the Holmes County School Board. - III.
-Any person employed in a service area such as social worker, school psychologist or similar position may count a maximum of five (5) years of verified experience relating to the area of assignment as determined by the Superintendent. - IV.
+The number of years that a teacher can transfer from out-of-state shall be determined by Contract Agreement between the Holmes County Teachers Association and the Holmes County School Board. - c.
+Any person employed in a service area such as social worker, school psychologist or similar position may count a maximum of five (5) years of verified experience relating to the area of assignment as determined by the Superintendent. - d.
 Military service not to exceed two (2) years shall be allowed.
 Service shall be established from the date of active duty to the discharge or release date from active duty.
-Discharge from active duty shall be verified on Form DD-214 under honorable conditions. - V. Part-time teaching may not be counted in determining a year of service unless the person renders service under contract in excess of one-half (1/2) the days or hours required for the full-time contractual positions. - VI.
-Credit for substitute teaching experience shall not be allowed unless the service was rendered under a contract and meets the requirements for a year of service.
+Discharge from active duty shall be verified on Form DD-214 under honorable conditions. - e.
+Part-time teaching may not be counted in determining a year of service unless the person renders service under contract in excess of one-half (1/2) the days or hours required for the full-time contractual positions. - f.
+Credit for substitute teaching experience shall not be allowed unless the service was rendered under a contract and meets the requirements for a year of service. - g.
+Prior experience must be verified on official stationary to be eligible for consideration for experience credit.
+Such experience must be verified within one hundred twenty (120) days of initial employment. - h.
+All previous years of experience that have been filed and approved up to the time of making the payroll will be calculated in the current annual salary of the person as provided in the salary schedule.
+Experience verified after this date will be included in the next pay period.
+Adjustments for verified experience will be made only during the fiscal year in which the verification is received.